-There will be hotel, bunkhouse and camping at Glen Clova.
-Camping and Bunkhouse accommodation at Nethy Bridge.
-Also a list of suitable hotels and B&B’s. can be obtained from the tourist information offices at each location.
-We will have temporary stables and corralling at the start and the finish for both the 100 and 75 miles classes.
+There will be hotel and camping at both Glen Clova and Nethy Bridge.
+Also, a list of suitable hotels and B&B’s. can be obtained from the tourist information offices at each location.
+We will have a limited number of stables and corralling at the start and the finish for both the 100 and 75 miles classes.

-Start time is 4am for the 100 mile on the 8th July, and in the far north of Scotland it will be light at about that time but by the time the riders reach the first obstacle, the Caple Burn, it will be fully light.
-Slower riders will be finishing in the dark so will all riders will need to have good head torches.
-The 50 miler will start around late morning, so you will have the full light of day, however it would be wise to carry a head torch as part of their ride equipment just in case.
+Start time is 03:30 am for the 100 miles on the 3rd July.
+In the north of Scotland, it will be light at about that time but by the time the riders reach the first obstacle, the Caple Burn, it will be fully light.
+Slower riders will be finishing in the dark so all riders will need to have good head torches.
+The 50 milers will start mid-morning, so you will have the full light of day, however all riders must have a head torch as part of their ride equipment just in case.